This chapter describes how to perform setup and configuration tasks. This chapter contains the following topics:

 COMPATIBLE initialization parameter at a target database to be at least 10.2.0.

-To create encrypted backups on disk with RMAN, the database must use the Advanced Security Option.
-The Oracle Secure Backup SBT is the only supported interface for making encrypted RMAN backups directly to tape.
+The Oracle Secure Backup media management software is the only supported interface for making encrypted RMAN backups directly to tape.
 RMAN issues an

-ORA-19916 error if you attempt to create encrypted RMAN backups using an SBT library other than Oracle Secure Backup.
-The Advanced Security Option is not required when making encrypted backups using the Oracle Secure Backup SBT.
+ORA-19919 error if you attempt to create encrypted RMAN backups using a media manager other than Oracle Secure Backup.

 When you use the